-Pretoria based indie rockers; The Olympic quickly started making name in the music industry soon after they sprung to life in 2011.
+Pretoria based heavy/pop/punk (easycore) rockers; The Olympic quickly started making name in the music industry soon after they sprung to life in 2011.

-Comprising of Charl Greyling (vocals & guitar), Freddie Botes (guitar & backing vocals), Adrian Vlok (bass & backing vocals) and Rynhardt von Solms (drums) the quartet recorded their 1st single 'The Wait' at Snor City’s Red Room Studios, late 2011.
+Comprising of Charl Greyling (vocals & guitar), Freddie Botes (guitar & backing vocals), Niekie van Niekerk (bass & backing vocals), Tjaardt Swanepoel (guitar)and Rynhardt von Solms (drums) the band recorded their 1st single 'The Wait' at Snor City’s Red Room Studios, late 2011.

 Recorded and mixed by Jared Gunston [Chromium] and mastered by famed musician Peach van Pletzen [Yesterday’s Pupil & Bittereinder] 'The Wait' deals with the familiar topic of abuse in the context of a relationship.
 Soon 'The Wait' was play listed on campus radio stations across the country.